Paul de Man: Influence and legacy

 De Man's influence on literary criticism was considerable, in part through his numerous and vocal disciples.
 Although much of his work brought to bear insights on literature drawn from German philosophers such as Kant and Heidegger, de Man also closely followed developments in contemporary French literature, criticism, and theory.

-Much of de Man's work was collected or published posthumously, for instance in his book Resistance to Theory which he complete shortly before his death, and a collection of essays, edited by his former Yale colleague Andrzej Warminski, was published by the University of Minnesota Press in 1996 under the title Aesthetic Ideology.
+Much of de Man's work was collected or published posthumously, for instance in his book Resistance to Theory which he completed shortly before his death, and a collection of essays, edited by his former Yale colleague Andrzej Warminski, was published by the University of Minnesota Press in 1996 under the title Aesthetic Ideology.

 Wartime journalism and posthumous controversies

-In August 1987, Ortwin de Graef, a Belgian graduate student at the University of Leuven, discovered some two hundred articles, including anti-semitic pieces, which de Man had written during World War II for Le Soir, a Nazi-controlled newspaper.
+In August 1987, Ortwin de Graef, a Belgian graduate student at the University of Leuven, discovered some two hundred articles, including antisemitic pieces, which de Man had written during World War II for Le Soir, a Nazi-controlled newspaper.
 In 1988, a conference on Paul de Man took place at the University of Antwerp.
 "On the last day, Jean Stengers, a historian at the Free University of Brussels, addressed a topic pointedly titled: "Paul de Man, a Collaborator?"
 Then Georges Goriely, professor emeritus of sociology at the Free University of Brussels, rose to deliver what he called "A Personal Testimony":

 M. Goriely began by extolling de Man, whom he had known intimately in his youth, as "a charming, humorous, modest, highly cultured" homme de lettres renowned in Belgian literary circles during their youth.
 Then the professor dropped his bombshell.
 De Man, he asserted, wasn't all that he appeared to be.
 He was "completely, almost pathologically, dishonest," a crook who had bankrupted his family.
 "Swindling, forging, lying were, at least at the time, second nature to him."

 The European press was in an uproar: "There were stories in La Quinzaine Litteraire, the Frankfurter Allgemeine Zeitung, The (Manchester) Guardian.
 Newsweek juxtaposed a photograph of de Man with another of Nazis on the march.
 Le Soir described him as 'an academic Waldheim."

 De Man's disciples tried to portray the attacks on de Man as a cover for his critics' dislike of deconstruction, alleging that the attacks were a ruse that used de Man's youthful errors as evidence of what they considered the decadence at the heart of the Continental thought behind de Man and his theories.
 The controversies quickly spread from the pages of scholarly journals to the broader media.
 The Chronicle of Higher Education and the front page of The New York Times exposed the sensational details of de Man's personal life, particularly the circumstances of his marriage and his difficult relationships with his children.